kubos/kubos/docs/kubos-standards.md

 This is a doc to maintain the current naming and coding standards when working with the Kubos products.

-# Them's Fightin' Words {#fightin-words}

-A few of the more _controversial_ rules:

-* Spaces, not tabs
-* No if/for/while statements without brackets
-* All brackets on their own line
-* Use oxford commas
-* Single space after periods and colons

 # Product Names {#product-names}

 The general naming scheme is "Kub[OS|os] {component}".
 Note that there is a space separating the two words.